lzwjava/blog-source/notes/2025-07-12-neta-v400-power-limit-en.md

 ---
-title: "Neta V400 Chao Lite Power Limits"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Neta V400 Chao Lite Power Limits
 translated: false
-generated: true
 ---

 No, the Neta V 400 Chao Lite does not support keeping internal electricity on (such as for USB ports or power outlets) while the car is fully locked and left unattended for an extended period like an hour.
 Based on available information from user manuals, reviews, and comparisons with similar Chinese EVs (e.g., Ora Good Cat), the accessory power typically remains active only for a short time (around 4-5 minutes) after turning off the vehicle and locking it, before the car enters sleep mode to conserve the 12V battery.
 After that, USB ports and internal outlets shut off to avoid drainage.